njcaminiti/DataScienceCoursera/Getting and Cleaning Data/README.md

 *we could accomplish this via a sequence of manual calculations, but we learned previously that such grouped analyses are made easy in R.*

 So in order to **Establish groupings and calculate means by Subject and Activity$**, we can simply use the group_by() and summarize() functions built into the dplyr package, which is precisely what we do in lines 52-54.
-Line 55 simply arranges the data according to subject ID to make it "prettier", and lines 56/57 display the final dataset in two different ways.
+Line 55 simply arranges the data according to subject ID to make it "prettier".

+Finally, lines 56/57 displays the final dataset in two different ways, and line 58 writes this new dataset to a .txt file, with each entry separated by a single space [which is the default behavior for write.csv()].